 Report: Canadian manufacturing shows improvement in October; supply shortages continue

-November 4, 2021 by Manufacturing AUTOMATION/ IHS Markit
+By Manufacturing AUTOMATION/ IHS Markit

 The latest results of IHS Markit’s survey of purchasing managers indicate that the Canadian manufacturing sector showed healthy improvement in October.
 Output, new orders, employment and purchasing activity grew during this period.